tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

 or this:

-> You'll see 5 examples of good LiveCode design practice
+> You'll see 5 examples of good design practice
 >
 > There will be:
 >